Mandrake of Oxford

 Mandrake of Oxford is a specialist independent publisher based in Oxford, England, primarily known for the publication of "hands-on" books for occult practitioners.
 The company was started in 1986 under the name Golden Dawn Publications, but changed its name to Mandrake upon the publication of Sexual Magick by Katon Shual (a pen-name of founder Mogg Morgan) in 1988.
-Mandrake publishes texts on magick, occulture, tantra and Thelema.
+Mandrake publishes texts on Hermeticism, magick, occulture, Qabalah, sex magic, tantra, and Thelema.

-In 1992 Mandrake published Aleister Crowley's The Equinox, Volume I, Number 1 to 10.
+In 1992, Mandrake published Aleister Crowley's The Equinox, Volume I, Number 1 to 10.

 Founder

 Mandrake's founder, Mogg Morgan, when interviewed by occultebooks, said that he chose the name in 1987 as an homage to Aleister Crowley (see Mandrake Press) and that he prefers to publish new writers who are continuing to develop the Thelemic tradition.

 Publications

-Mandrake of Oxford is best known for discovering German occultist freestyle shaman Jan Fries, and publishing several of his works, including his seminal work, Visual Magick.
+Mandrake of Oxford is known for publishing German occultist freestyle shaman Jan Fries.
 The company also published for five issues an annual peer-reviewed Journal for the Academic Study of Magic.
 Other notable publications include: